Here are just a few of the people who have supported and

 helped to develop the 2 Sides Project.
 Thanks to them all!

-The #firstsix: Mike Burkett, Patty Loew, Susan Mitchell-Mattera, Ron Reyes and Margaret Von Lienen and Margot Carlson Delogne.
+Members of the #firstsix: Mike Burkett, Patty Loew, Susan Mitchell-Mattera, Ron Reyes and Margaret Von Lienen.
 You have shown great compassion, and courage.
 There was no better group to have gone on the inaugural trip.

-Katherine Bragg, my colleague during the day and a social media and PR maven extraordinaire.
+Katherine Bragg, my colleague and a social media and PR maven extraordinaire.
 Kat has given us expert advice on everything from Twitter to pitching to, well, everything in between.

 Tony Cordero, founder of Sons and Daughters in Touch (SDIT).
 Tony paved the way for U.S. sons and daughters to connect and support each other when he founded SDIT 25 years ago.
 He's been an inspiration to us all, and his great advice and counsel have steered the 2 Sides Project from the start.